-Figure 10 is plotted in the same format as Fig. 9.
-Here the data from the southwest region is shown separately for three different wind speed ranges.
-When the winds are strong ($> 15 \text{m s}^{-1}$) they are southwesterly or westerly about 85% of the time, whereas when the winds are weak ($< 5 \text{m s}^{-1}$) there is a slight preference for southwesterly or westerly winds.
-There is limited convection at weak wind speeds (hence the timescale is rarely defined in Fig. 10a), and as the wind speed increases the frequency of convection increases.
-The strongest wind speeds (Fig. 10c) are dominated by convective quasi-equilibrium events, perhaps due to the reduced effects of local influences and the reduced likelihood of local circulations.
-For example, sea breezes do not form in strong synoptic-scale winds (e.g. Estoque 1962; Bechtold et al. 1991; Zhong and Takle 1993) and hence convection situated along a sea breeze front cannot form.
-Most of the non-equilibrium convection occurs within the intermediate wind speed regime (5-15 m s-1) which happens 64.2% of the time, for which the winds are not too strong to suppress mesoscale circulations.
+Figure 10 is plotted in the same format as Figure 9.
+Here the data from the southwest region are shown separately for three different wind speed ranges.
+When the winds are strong $(>15 \text{ m s}^{-1})$ they are southwesterly or westerly about 85% of the time, whereas when the winds are weak $(<5 \,\mathrm{m \, s^{-1}})$ there is a slight preference for southwesterly or westerly winds.
+There is limited convection at weak wind speeds (hence the timescale is rarely defined in Figure 10(a)), and as the wind speed increases the frequency of convection increases.
+The strongest wind speeds (Figure 10(c)) are dominated by convective quasi-equilibrium events, perhaps due to the reduced effects of local influences and the reduced likelihood of local circulations.
+For example, sea breezes do not form in strong synoptic-scale winds (e.g. Estoque, 1962; Bechtold et al., 1991; Zhong and Takle, 1993) and hence convection situated along a sea-breeze front cannot form.
+Most of the non-equilibrium convection occurs within the intermediate wind speed regime $(5-15\,\mathrm{m\,s^{-1}})$ which happens 64.2% of the time, for which the winds are not too strong to suppress mesoscale circulations.